fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 Requirements:

 * Interlink the textual descriptions (mainly titles) with external data sources like Wikipedia/DBpedia, Wikidata and custom thesauri/vocabularies if available

+##### Swiss Archive Interlinking

+Since autumn 2014 the Swiss Federal archive and the archives of four cantons (Basel, Geneva, Neuchâtel, Valais) run a common platform and SPARQL endpoint where they experiment with providing archival data as Linked Data.

+The goal of the prototype is to understand the requirements and opportunities of providing archival information as Linked Data.
+The primary goals of the prototype are:

+* explore opportunities of Linked Data for archives
+* understand the technical requiements for creating and providing Linked Data
+* develop "best practices" for publishing archival data as Linked Data
+* test the value of integrating data about related topics from multiple, decentralized sources
+* with a clear focus on improving ease of access for the users of these archives
+* share the know-how with other archives worldwide

+In the prototype the focus is on two historical topics found among all involved archives, in particular [Helvetic Republic](https://en.wikipedia.org/wiki/Helvetic_Republic) and the [Act of Mediation](https://en.wikipedia.org/wiki/Act_of_Mediation).

+The data itself is provided under a separate (sub-) domain for each particular partner to mimic a decentralized setup.
+These domains are [data.alod.ch](http://data.alod.ch), [data.ge.alod.ch](http://data.ge.alod.ch), [data.ne.alod.ch](http://data.ne.alod.ch), [data.vs.alod.ch](http://data.vs.alod.ch), [data.staatsarchiv-bs.ch](http://data.staatsarchiv-bs.ch).

+TODO.
+However, interlinking the archival data with external reference data sets is harder than expected.
+In most cases the original data does not provide keywords which can be used for interlinking.
+The only way to currently search in the data set is to search for keywords in short textual descriptions.
+With these descriptions we get some basic metadata like what year the entry is from.

 ##### OpenExpo2015